Who Qualifies for VAWA? Overview

 “Who qualifies for VAWA?” is an important question for immigrants in the U.S. who find themselves in abusive relationships.
 VAWA means Violence Against Women Act.
 It is a special law that allows certain qualified men and women to self-petiton for a green card without the need for a sponsor.

-What are the Requirements for a VAWA Green Card?
+What are the Requirements for a Spousal VAWA Green Card?

 Spouse Eligibility for VAWA

-1. Qualifying relationship: The marriage must be to a U.S. citizen or green card holder.
-You prove this by submitting a copy of their U.S. birth certificate, U.S. passport, U.S. naturalization certificate or green card.
-In some cases, a common-law marriage is sufficient and also if your marriage is invalid because your spouse committed bigamy, you may still qualify.
+1. Qualifying Relationship: The spouse must be married to a U.S. citizen or green card holder.
+Prove this with a birth certificate, passport, naturalization certificate, or green card.
+In some cases, common-law marriages or marriages affected by bigamy may qualify.

-5. Good Moral Character: You must be a person of good moral character.
-This means that you are no worse than the average citizen in your community.
-A clean FBI background check is proof of good moral character.
-If you have blemishes on your record, some offenses won’t automatically disqualify you but it is best to consult with a qualified immigration attorney for a thorough review.
+5. Good Moral Character: You must show good moral character, meaning you are no worse than the average person in your community.
+A clean FBI background check serves as proof.
+If you have a criminal record, consult an immigration attorney, as certain offenses may not automatically disqualify you.

 Child Eligibility for VAWA